Maniots: Clans

 Maniot society is traditionally clan-based.
+By examining shared paternal lineages within major clans, it has been proposed that the formation of the Maniot clan structure dates primarily to the 14th and 15th centuries AD, earlier than some previous estimates based solely on documentary sources.
+This timing has been linked to regional instability, episodes of warfare, and the absence of a centralized authority in the Mani region during the late medieval period.

 Arts

 Two dances come from Mani: Palio Maniatiko (Παλιό Μανιάτικο, lit.
 'Old Maniot') and the Modern Maniatiko.
 The Palio Maniatiko is only found in Mani and is described as an ancient dance.
 The Modern Maniatiko is the modern version of the Palio Maniatiko dance and includes certain aspects of the Kalamatiano dance in it.
 Like the Palio Maniatiko, it is only performed in Mani.